auto-complete/auto-complete/doc/manual.md

 ## Filtering Completion Candidates

-You can start filtering by `C-s`.
+You can start filtering by `C-s`(You need to set `ac-use-menu-map` to `t`).
 The cursor color will change to blue.
 Then input characters to filter.
 It is possible to do completion by TAB or select candidates, which changes the cursor color to original so that telling filtering completion candidates has done.
 The filtering string will be restored when `C-s` again.
 To delete the filter string, press `DEL` or `C-h`.
 Other general operations is not allowed there.

 ![Filtering](ac-isearch.png)